 Ocean and coastal literacy: what it means to be a scientist June 16-20 mon-fri 8:30 am-2:30 pm

-3rd grade and above: Maximum class size: 10 students
+3rd grade and above:

 Enrollment fee: 500.00

-• Spend 2 days Kayaking to explore the north and south ends of the estuary and the sandspit dunes and beaches
+• Spend 2 days kayaking to explore the north and south ends of the estuary and the sandspit dunes and beaches

 • Use field science research methods, scientific sketching, and journaling techniques